 We have scheduled an exam opportunity with a SBTS specialist to complete the exam.
 You may find the list HERE.
 There is no fee for this service.
 You will be required to arrive with a face covering and social distancing will be enforced.

 Will my class completion or eligibility certificate expire?

 The class completion will not expire.
 The DMV has extended the expiration date for some eligibility certificates.

 Driving Eligibility Certificates. – Notwithstanding G.S.
 20-11(n)(3), a driving eligibility certificate dated on or after February 9, 2020, and before March 10, 2020, remains valid and may be accepted by the Division of Motor Vehicles to meet the requirements for a license or permit issued under G.S.
 20-11 until 30 days after the date the Governor rescinds Executive Order No. 116 or the date the Division reopens all drivers license offices, whichever is earlier.

-What is the wait time for driving once it resumes?
+What is the wait time for driving?

 Once the instructor receives the restricted permit you will be scheduled to drive by date of birth, oldest first with this group.
 Some younger students that completed the course prior will drive before you.